webclinic017/edgedb/docs/reference/reference/connection.rst

 Priority levels
 ---------------

-The section above describes the various ways of specifying an Gel instance.
+The section above describes the various ways of specifying a Gel instance.
 There are also several ways to provide this configuration information to the client.
 From highest to lowest priority, you can pass them explicitly as parameters/flags (useful for debugging), use environment variables (recommended